fwupd/fwupd/plugins/fresco-pd/README.md

 ## Introduction

-This plugin is used to update Power Devlivery devices by Fresco.
+This plugin is used to update Power Delivery devices by Fresco.

 ## Firmware Format

-The daemon will decompress the cabinet archive and extract a firmware blob in an unspecifed binary format.
+The daemon will decompress the cabinet archive and extract a firmware blob in an unspecified binary format.

 This plugin supports the following protocol ID: